riptano/logparse/README.md

 ## Definining Rules

-The rules governing the parsing of `system.log` are defined in the `systemlog.py` file.
+The rules governing the parsing of `system.log` are defined in the [systemlog.py](systemlog.py) file.
-These are specified using a Domain-Specific Language defined by the functions in `rules.py`.
+These are specified using a Domain-Specific Language defined by the functions in [rules.py](rules.py).
-Further documentation of the DSL will be provided at a later time.
+The rules are explained by docstrings in rules.py, and existing rules found in systemlog.py can be used as examples.
+The DSL can also be used to specify a completely new set of rules for a different type of log file.